Fiat Doblò: Facelift

 Introduced at the Hanover Motor Show, the 2015 Fiat Doblò receives a revised front end with an all new dashboard, new headlamps, grille, and front bumper to coincide with the release of the Ram ProMaster City.

 Versions include standard, Active, SX and Technico for the commercial versions and Pop, Easy, Lounge and Trekking for the passenger (MPV) models.
 When the Doblo was crash tested by NCAP in 2017 it received a safety rating of 3 out of 5 stars.

-For the 2019 model year the Doblo MPV is no longer available for the U.K market.
-The N1 Fiat professional commercial version remains on sale although the 1.4 Petrol engine has been discontinued, with only 1.3 and 1.6 Diesel options available for the U.K. This model can be specified as a passenger variant with factory windows and seats and either a rear tailgate or the van style double rear doors.
+For the 2019 model year the Doblò MPV is no longer available for the UK market.
+The N1 Fiat professional commercial version remains on sale although the 1.4-litre petrol engine has been discontinued, with only 1.3 and 1.6 Diesel options available for the UK.
+This model can be specified as a passenger variant with factory windows and seats and either a rear tailgate or the van style double rear doors.

-In 2020 the MPV version of the Fiat Doblo ceased production for most markets.
-As of 2022, the Doblo MPV remains on sale in some markets, including the Turkish and Russian markets, as the Doblo Panorama.
-The Doblo Cargo van also remains in production - albeit with more limited engine options than previously.
+In 2020 the MPV version of the Fiat Doblò ceased production for most markets.
+As of 2022, the Doblò MPV remains on sale in some markets, including the Turkish and Russian markets, as the Doblò Panorama.
+The Doblò Cargo van also remains in production - albeit with more limited engine options than previously.

 In September 2022, the second generation Dobló was discontinued in Europe and it was replaced by the third generation, which is a rebadged version of a third generation Citroën Berlingo.

 Late 2022, the second generation Dobló stopped to be exported, but it remained in production for 2023 in Turkey.